| Contents

 of the historical background information concerning mandalas, that

-the word mandala comes from Sanskrit, and means:
+the word mandala comes from Sanskrit, and means: a circle, a polygon,

 community and connection.